uwlryoung/nextjs-practice/README.md

 ## Usage / Installation
 If you would like to see the completed website, clone or fork the project.
 In your terminal in the root of the project, run `npm i` to download all packages.
 Then type in `npm run dev` and open up http://localhost:3000/.
 You won't be able to login without setting up a database and adding a secret key (see [Putting Data into the Database](#putting-data-into-the-database)).

 ## Putting Data into the Database
-If you would like to see data on the website, you will have to connect to a database.
+To login and add/edit data on the website, you will have to connect to a database.
 Although you could do this through any provider, I recommend doing this through Vercel-Postgres since Vercel created Next.js.
+(It's also already coded to use this in the completed project).
 You can learn about setting up your database here: https://nextjs.org/learn/dashboard-app/setting-up-your-database (a chapter in Vercel's tutorial).

 Once you have done that, you can then seed the data by running `npm run seed`.